garbagetown/guideline/source_en/ArchitectureInDetail/MessageManagement.rst

   * - Sr. No.
     - Description
   * - | (1)
-    - | Re-define the CSS which has already been mentioned above for displaying result messages.
+    - | Re-define the CSS.
 It is strongly recommended to mention it in CSS file.
   * - | (2)
     - | In \ ``messagesAttributeName``\  attribute, specify the attribute name wherein \ ``Exception``\   object is stored.
       | Unlike the \ ``ResultMessages``\  object, it does not contain the information of message type; hence